jimwang99/image-search-demo/README.md

 ```
 make init
 ```
-This step generates embeddings for all the images from above dataset, and inserts them into the database.
-It will take some time (about 30mins on my MacBook Air with Apple M2 CPU/GPU).
+This step generates embeddings for 1000 images from above dataset, and inserts them into the database.
+It will take some time (about 6mins on my MacBook Air with Apple M2 CPU/GPU).

 ### Run